-Course units offered by another faculty of this university may also be selected by the students provided these courses are approved by the Faculty Board of the Faculty of Science as suitable for the course offered by the student
+Course units offered by another Faculty of this university may also be selected by the students provided these courses are approved by the Faculty Board of Science as suitable for the course offered by the student.

 4. TYPES OF UNDERGRADUATE DEGREES AWARDED